Welcome to Saga Prefecture!

 Saga is lucky to be easily connected to major transport hubs like Fukuoka Airport, the Kyushu shinkansen, and many trains and buses allowing us to travel widely and freely.
 Saga is a beautiful prefecture and everyone who visits falls in love with it!

-Saga is divided into three districts: Kito, Sajo, and Tomatsu.
+Saga is divided into three districts: Kito District, Sajo District, and Karamatsu District.
 Each district is its own smaller community within the larger community of Saga Prefecture.
-You can find more information on each of the districts on their individual district pages.
+Within each district, there are sempai (senior) JETs who act as District Representatives and assist other JETs living within that district.
+You can find more information on each of the districts on their individual district pages linked above, or under the ‘Welcome’ tab.

 Who are we?